 Health and Wellbeing Team Co-ordinator

-Our H&W Team Co-ordinator oversees the day to day running of the Health and Wellbeing services within the home, working closely with the Principal Clinical Psychologist to ensure consistent, high quality care delivered with in an integrated framework of clinical governance.
+Our Health and Wellbeing Team Co-ordinator oversees the day-to-day running of the Health and Wellbeing services within the home, working closely with the Principal Clinical Psychologist to ensure consistent, high-quality care delivered within an integrated framework of clinical governance.

 Our Principal Clinical Psychologist works four days a week and oversees the therapeutic services across the home, while working closely with the Senior Management Team in implementing the therapeutic ethos and vision for the home.
 In addition, the Clinical Psychologist provides Clinical Supervision to the CAMHS team and has a pivotal role in promoting staff wellbeing across the home.

 Our Clinical Psychologist has significant experience in neuro and learning disabilities and so will often take the lead in assessing young people where this is a concern.
 They are able to offer some psychometric assessment, where this is indicated.